 Figure 4 — SCADA-project ZETView – average spectrum deviation recording

 SCADA-project ZETView consists of two parts – project view (Figure 4) and operator view (Figure 5).
 The operator can see all necessary information relating to the project performance – diagrams, indicators and project control keys.
 The project is activated by “On” key (the key name will be changed for “Activated”), key “Reset” is used to restart measurements.
 Upon completion of the specified “accumulation time,” the color indication switches over to red color.
 Digital indicators below depict current “RMS deviation” of an instant spectrum from average one as well as the current test time.
 Upon exceeding the “threshold deviation value” the indicator turns red.
-The upper diagram depicts averaged and instant spectrum.
-The lower diagram shows the deviation of instant spectrum from average one during tests performance time.
+The upper diagram depicts averaged and instant spectra.
+The lower diagram shows the deviation of instant spectrum from average one during the tests performance duration.

 The lower diagram clearly shows that the difference between averaged spectrum at the beginning of the test and instant spectrum eventually increases.
 External accidental impacts sometimes lead to “splashes” in the diagram, however, minimum difference value constantly increases.
 The constant growth of minimum deviation values is a result of irreversible deformations occurring inside of the modeling clay cube.
-In the case of continuous and intensive tests modeling clay deformations may become visible.
+In the case of continuous and intensive tests, modeling clay deformations may become visible.

 Since the modeling clay is a lamellated material, the growth of deformations number will not lead to its destruction.
 Products made of more fragile materials (like tempered steel, glass, etc.) may be partially or completely split into pieces as the deformation impacts achieve a certain degree.
 Hence, control of FR characteristics change allows to determine tested specimen destruction moment.
 As sufficient statistical spectral characteristics and NDT data is obtained, it becomes possible to determine exact deformation degree using spectral characteristics change information.